AustinJSimmons/pcos-diagnostic-dashboard/README.md

 ## AI Disclosure

-Claude Code (Anthropic) was used during development of this project to:
+AI was used during development of this project to:
 - Template and debug the Streamlit dashboard UI
 - Help debug model integration and data pipeline issues
 - Help conceptualise analytical sections across the notebooks